Here’s how reporting works:

 - Your scores are calculated using different credit reports.
 It’s up to lenders to decide which credit bureaus they report your information two.
 Some report to all three major credit bureaus, while others report to only one or two.
 If your Equifax credit report has information that your TransUnion report doesn’t (or vice versa), your scores may differ.

 - Your credit reports contain incorrect information.
-It’s possible that one or several of your credit reports contains errors.
+It’s possible that one or several of your credit reports contain errors.
 That’s why we recommend regularly checking your credit reports for errors that may affect your scores — and disputing those errors, if need be.

 It’s totally normal for your different credit scores to not be the exact same number at any given time.
 Lenders typically understand why your credit scores can differ — and they may also account for factors other than your credit scores when considering your application for credit.